-Evesham Township has been undergoing development of undeveloped land on the Route 70 corridor for the past five or more years.
-Additionally, the Evesham Township Vision 2020 Report and planning documents indicate that the intersection of State Routes 70 and 73 are in a redevelopment zone overlay.
+Evesham Township has been extensively developing previously undeveloped lands, as well as redeveloping land with increased density use structures along the Route 70 corridor for the past five or more years.
+The Evesham Township Vision 2020 Report and planning documents indicate that the intersection of State Routes 70 and 73 are in a redevelopment zone overlay.
 This area of Evesham Township is one of the oldest developed sections of Evesham Township.
-The older commercial and residential buildings in this overlay zone have undergone significant redevelopment in the past ten years, increasing the number of commercial and retail occupancies and also injecting high-density housing in this redevelopment overlay.
+The older commercial and residential buildings in this overlay zone have undergone significant redevelopment in the past ten years, increasing the number of commercial and retail occupancies by inserting high-density housing in this redevelopment overlay.